-Next add plenty of dry kindling sticks and a firelighter ON TOP of the 4 logs.
+Next add plenty of dry kindling sticks and a firelighter ON TOP of the 4 logs as shown.
 A crib lattice pattern tends to work well.
-If using Maxibrite, place a layer of Maxibrite into the firebox on the base as well and omit the large logs but use plenty of kindling so that the charcoal from the wood ignites the Maxibrite well.
+If using Maxibrite, place a layer of Maxibrite into the firebox on the base as well and omit the large logs but use plenty of kindling.
+Move the active baffle

-Light the firelighter(s), leaving the air controls fully open and close the door.
+Light the firelighter(s), leaving the air control fully open and close the door.
 It should not be necessary to leave the door open but DO NOT leave the stove unattended if you find it necessary to leave the door ajar.

-The kindling will burn and set light to the logs by radiation and breaking down to charcoal gradually and with fewer emissions than the traditional logs on top methods.
+The kindling will burn and set light to the logs by radiation and breaking down to charcoal gradually and with fewer emissions than the traditional logs ontop methods.

 Allow the fuel to reach a steady burn and usually the initial fuel can be left to burn down to charcoal without much further attention.
-Next build the fire up carefully by adding a couple of small split logs or an amount of Maxibrite briquettes at a time.
-Do not overload the fire bed with more than two or three small logs at a time.
+Build the fire up carefully by adding a couple of small well split logs or an amount of Maxibrite briquettes at a time.
+Do not overload the fire bed with more than two logs at a time.

 Once you have a good fire bed established across the grate, further fuel can be added step by step as required.
 Don't be tempted to overload the fire bed with fuel all at once or close down the air controls until the fire is really well established for some time.
-Once the ignition period is well under way, gradually reduce the air controls then fully close the primary air if burning wood and use the controls to establish the burning intensity you require.
+Once the ignition period is well under way, close the active baffle operating rod (if fitted) to AUTO or CLOSED positions and gradually reduce the air control opening to establish the burning intensity you require.